leegeunhyeok/react-native-esbuild/docs/docs/configuration/basic-configuration.md

   This may slow down code transformation
   :::
 - `transformer.additionalTransformRules`: Additional transform rules.
 This rules will be applied before phase of transform to es5
-  - For more details, go to [/configuration/custom-transform]
+  - For more details, go to [Custom Transformation](/configuration/custom-transformation)

 ## Types